Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The Manifold of Triangulations

 \subsection{Geometrical manifold of triangulations}

 Fix a smooth manifold $M$ of dimension $d$ with a Riemannian metric $g$ on it.
 Let $n\gg d$ be a large natural number.
 Consider the set of all Delaunay triangulations of $M$ with $n$ vertices $x_{1},\dots, x_{n}$ (if such triangulations exist).
-Such Delaunay triangulations are indexed by sets of vertices $x_{1},\dots, x_{n}$, hence, the set of such triangulation forms a subset of the configuration space $C(M,n)$.
-It is clear that the above subset will be an open (not necessarily connected) manifold of dimension $dn$: if some $n$ pairwise distinct points $(x_{1},\dots, x_{n})$ form a Delaunay triangulation then the same is true for any collection of points $(x'_{1},\dots, x'_{n})$ in the neighbourhood of $(x_{1},\dots, x_{n})$.
+Such Delaunay triangulations are indexed by sets of vertices , hence, the set of such triangulation forms a subset of the configuration space, which we denote by $C(M,n)$.
+The above subset will be an open (not necessarily connected) manifold of dimension $dn$: if some $n$ pairwise distinct points $(x_{1},\dots, x_{n})$ form a Delaunay triangulation then the same is true for any collection of points $(x'_{1},\dots, x'_{n})$ in the neighbourhood of $(x_{1},\dots, x_{n})$.
 We call a set of points $x_{1}, \dots, x_{n}$ {\em admissible} if such a Delaunay triangulation exists.